bricemason/sencha-cordova-builder/README.md

 ### Building Android and iOS Together

-To build Android and iOS together, plug into the `-after-build` target provided by Sencha Touch as follows:
+As a convenience, you can build Android and iOS together by plugging into the `-after-build` target provided by Sencha Touch as follows:

     <target name="-after-build" depends="-build-cordova-all" />